 Learn how to boil frozen shrimp using our simple technique whether you're needing shrimp for shrimp cocktail, in salads, or in other types of recipes.
 It's a WHOLE LOTTA YUM!

-Boiling Shrimp from Frozen
+How to Boil Shrimp from Frozen

 If you've been wondering "can you boil frozen shrimp without thawing?" the answer is definitely yes!
 Although technically speaking you are simmering shrimp over a gentle boil and not actually cooking them at a hard boil.
 Plus it just makes life easier when you forget to defrost the shrimp!